 Yes, if you don’t like cilantro, you can use parsley instead or just leave it out entirely.
 Use more garlic or lemon if you like.

 This is a delicious recipe for sesame free black bean hummus that's full of flavor.
 Dip your chips into this creamy dip - it's the perfect party appetizer.

 Place all of the ingredients in a food processor and process on high speed.
 Stop the processor once or twice and scrape down the sides.

 Continue processing until smooth and creamy.

 Place the hummus in a bowl and garnish with more cilantro if desired.

 Serve with chips or crackers for dipping.

+This is the perfect recipe to serve at your next party or gathering.
 If you’ve been missing hummus, I hope you’ll give this recipe a try!